Royal Caribbean extends its flexible cancellation policy through 2022 as the cruise industry battles to come back from the coronavirus crisis

 - Hobbled by the coronavirus pandemic, cruise companies are doing everything they can to entice customers to book now.

-- Royal Caribbean said Wednesday any cruise could be changed without penalty – and is fully refundable through August 2022.
+- Royal Caribbean said Wednesday any cruise could be changed without penalty through August 2022.

 - Some operators, like Carnival, hope to begin sailing as soon as August.